Reeds Lake Trail in EGR has a Pretty Park, Lake Views and is Great for a Big Run

 Lake views in the middle of Grand Rapids?
 Sure thing, we’ve got them!

-Reeds Lake is our worst kept secret: everybody knows about it and everybody loves it.
+Reeds Lake Park, among more than 50 hiking trails in West Michigan, is the worst kept secret: everybody knows about it and everybody loves it.

-Reeds Lake is a welcomed haven located in the middle of East Grand Rapids.
+Reeds Lake is a welcome haven in the middle of East Grand Rapids.
 Reeds Lake Trail offers just over a 4 mile loop around the entire lake.

 Reeds Lake Trail Details

-The mid-distance loop and the picturesque setting make it a popular spot for both runners and families.
+The mid-distance loop and the picturesque setting make Reeds Lake Trail a popular spot for both runners and families.

 The trail is anchored near John Collins Park which also serves as a great place for a post-run stretch or a picnic with your family.